Icelandic summer is calling you for an adventure. | Check this out!

 How to get to Eyjafjallajökull?

-Eyjafjallajökull is located in the middle of the South of Iceland in between Skógafoss and Mýrdalsjökull in the Eyjafjöll mountains.
+Eyjafjallajökull is located in the middle of the South of Iceland, between Skógafoss and Mýrdalsjökull in the Eyjafjöll mountains.
 It is surrounded by mountains like Stóra-Dímona and Þríhyrningur.

 The main outlet glaciers from Eyjafjallajökull are Gígjökull and Steinholtsjökull.
 Gígjökull plunges down the hills near Þórsmörk Valley but Steinholtjökull sits higher in the highlands and is lesser known to the general public.